Zing Tsjeng

 Zing Tsjeng (born 25 September 1988) is a Singaporean journalist, non-fiction author, and podcaster based in London.
-As of 2022, she is the editor in chief of Vice UK.
+She was previously the editor in chief of Vice UK and Vice.com.
 She launched Broadly for the network in 2014.

 Tsjeng published her four-installment book series Forgotten Women, profiling underrated historical women in various fields, in 2018 under Octopus Publishing.

 In addition to Vice, Tsjeng has contributed to publications such as British Vogue, The Guardian, Dazed, Refinery29, AnOther, Harper's Bazaar UK, and Time Out London.
 She is a founder of the anti-harassment Unfollow Me campaign.

 Early life and education

 Tsjeng was born in Singapore.
 She moved to London at 16.
-She graduated with a Bachelor of Arts in Social and Political Sciences from the University of Cambridge in 2010.
-She developed an interest in journalism through the Cambridge student newspaper and interned at The Guardian and Diva, the latter of which she later became an editor for.
+Initially enrolled at Cheltenham Ladies' College, she later graduated with a Bachelor of Arts in Social and Political Sciences from Emmanuel College, Cambridge in 2010.
+She developed an interest in journalism through the Cambridge student newspaper and interned at The Guardian and Diva, later becoming an editor at the latter.
 She went on to graduate with a Master of Arts in Magazine Journalism from City, University of London in 2012.